chrislarsen/docs/README.md

 This should give you a comprehensive set of usage instructions for the platform.
 For a higher level overview, see the following section.

+## Quick Start

+In order to get you up and running as quickly as possible, here's a checklist of tasks you need to complete to use the Global Dawn platform:

+1. Add a valid domain in the Admin Manager.
+For example, if you are going to be using the platform on `example.com`, you need to add `example.com` to the domains in Admin Manager for the APIs and SDKs to work.
+Your Global Dawn account manager can give you assistance with this.
+2. Set up a Facebook, Twitter, and/or Google app as required for your domain.
+Add the API keys for these apps to your account in the Admin Manager.
+Your Global Dawn account manager is able to help with this task.
+3. Choose and setup a proxy implementation as described [in the SDK documentation](https://github.com/globaldawn/docs/blob/master/sdk/README.md).
+Test that the proxy is working before continuing by following the instructions in the SDK documentation.
+4. Add as many plugins as you want from the list of available plugins [in the HTML Plugins documentation](https://github.com/globaldawn/docs/blob/master/plugins/README.md).
+5. (Optional) Read and implement server to server APIs as required, which you'll find detailed [in the API documentation](https://github.com/globaldawn/docs/blob/master/apis/README.md).

+## Example Site

+As you read along with these docs, it's useful to have a visual example for reference.
+You can view an example of all plugins at the following URL: https://api-example-client.globaldawn.co/

 ## Overview

 The Global Dawn platform allows you to enrich your customer's experience by applying our intelligent relationship, content and interest graph to their user journey.
 Through the simple use of a few tools, you can customise the experience for a customer to their personal preferences &mdash; the result is mesurable value: new customers, activated users, better retention, more referrals and new revenue.